naveenOnarayanan/TicTacToe/README.md

 # TicTacToe

-This is a Tic-Tac-Toe game made in android.
+This is a Tic-Tac-Toe game made for android.

 Game is against the AI